 "Students often ask me how they can let the admission office know that USC is their first choice.
 It's simple: Just tell us.
 Tell us in your application, over email, telephone or in person.
 And we make note of that.
 We add these things to your files if you ask us to, and we keep them in mind as well."*

 Although you can't apply early to USC to demonstrate your interest in attending the university, you can (and definitely should) let the admissions committee know about your interest in it so they can take this into consideration as they sift through the thousands of applications they get.

 Don't hide your true feelings—if USC is your first choice for college, let them know!

 All freshman applicants to USC must apply through the Common Application.
 Here's a checklist of all the major USC admission requirements:

 - USC Writing Supplement (on Common App)

-- Official SAT/ACT test scores—applicants may also submit SAT Subject Test scores, AP test scores, and TOEFL scores (if international)
+- Official SAT/ACT test scores (OPTIONAL for students applying during the 2020-2021 school year).
+Applicants may also submit SAT Subject Test scores, AP test scores, and TOEFL scores (if international)